philou/built-in-quality-game/Rules.md

 The game is played in rounds (representing days).
 During a round, each team member can pull items from the previous column *once*.
 It's only when all the players have pulled their work items, that we can move to the next round.

 The game ends when you feel you have learned enough.
 Take the opportunity to discuss your insights with other participants.

+The material is built to be as self-explanatory as possible.
+So it should be possible to have people play without reading the full instructions up-front.

 ## Suggested session agenda